Tag Archives: young adults

 Why?

 Because along with the obvious (if a kid has money to burn on body art shouldn’t a kid have money to contribute to my groceries or Game of Thrones bill?), I also believe kids are super dumb and shouldn’t have to pay penance forever for all the super dumb decisions they make in youth.
 I remember exactly what I said to my daughter’s emotional appeal while in high school: You don’t even wear the same clothes you did four months ago that you (*shriek) loved and had to have.
 What makes you think you’re going to (*shriek) love a tattoo at 25 that you picked out at 18?
 Please.
+(Update: a bona fide adult now, I’ve lost track of her body’s mural of colors; she’s still beautiful and I still love her madly and she pays for own apartment so there.)

 Wait on it, I urged all my kids (so far, they have.)
 And good grief, unless you’re outdoors braving the elements, lose that ridiculous hoodie.